NathanJKW/Syncatron/output.md

 logger = logging.getLogger(__name__)

+def add_token_to_remote_url(url, token):
+    """
+    Add the access token to the remote URL for authentication.

+    :param url: The original remote URL.
+    :param token: The access token to be added to the URL.
+    :return: The remote URL with the access token embedded.
+    """
+    protocol, base_url = url.split('://')
+    if '@' in base_url:
+        base_url = base_url.split('@')[-1]

+    return f"{protocol}://{token}@{base_url}"

 def pull_repositories(access_token: str, directories: List[str]) -> List[str]:
     """
-    Perform a git pull on a list of directories using the provided access token.
+    Perform a git pull on a list of directories using the provided personal access token.

     Args:
-        access_token (str): Personal access token for authentication. directories (List[str]): List of directory paths to perform git pull on.
+        access_token (str): Personal access token for authentication. directories (List[str]): List of directory paths to perform git pull on. repo_url_template (str): Template for the git URL, where {token} will be replaced by the access token.

     Returns:
         List[str]: List of directories where there was an update.